Chemung County, New York

 Chemung County is a county in the U.S. state of New York.
 The population was 84,148 as of the 2020 census.
 Its county seat is Elmira.
-Its name is derived from a Delaware Indian village whose name means "big horn" in the Seneca language.
+Its name is derived from a Delaware Indian village whose name means "big horn" in a Lenape language.
 The county is part of the Southern Tier region of the state.

 Chemung County comprises the Elmira, NY Metropolitan Statistical Area, which is also included in the Elmira-Corning, NY Combined Statistical Area.

-Many signs posted along roads in Chemung County refer to the area as "Mark Twain Country," because the noted author lived and wrote for many years in Elmira.
+Many signs posted along roads in Chemung County refer to the area as "Mark Twain Country," because the noted author summered and wrote for many years in Elmira.